lqdev/luisquintanilla.me/_src/posts/install-ollama-vscode-devcontainer.md

     After a few minutes, the model is downloaded and ready to use.

-1. Enter the following command to ensure that your model is running
+1. Enter the following command to ensure that your model is now available

     ```bash
     ollama list
+    ```

+    The result should look like the following:

+    ```text
+    NAME            ID              SIZE    MODIFIED
+    phi:latest      e2fd6321a5fe    1.6 GB  6 seconds ago
     ```

 For more details, see the [Ollama model library](https://ollama.com/library).